rkumar0322/KVStore/report.md

 # Architecture
 ## Application
 - The application is the user-level interface which is used for reading, storing, retrieving and writing data.
-- We created 2 subclasses for testing application:  Trivial && Demo
+- We created 3 subclasses for testing application:  Trivial, Demo, and WordCount.
 - Trivial is for testing writing and storing Dataframe inside application
 - Demo is for testing an application running with multiple threads: which we create 3 kinds of nodes: producer, counter and summarizer.
 - Reader and Writer is for visiting rows to read and write the text file.